Denial of Kurds by Turkey: 1920s–1960s

-Subsequently, the simple mention of the words Kurds and Kurdistan was prohibited, and replaced with terms like "Mountain Turks" and "The East", respectively.
+Subsequently, the simple mention of the words "Kurds" and "Kurdistan" was prohibited, and replaced with terms like "Mountain Turks" and "The East", respectively.
 The prohibition also included text in foreign languages.
-That there has ever existed a Kurdish nation was denied, according to the Turkish History Thesis the Kurds migrated from Turanic Central Asia in the past.
-During the 1920s and 1930s, merchants were fined for every word of Kurdish they used separately.
+It was denied that a Kurdish nation had ever existed; according to the Turkish History Thesis, the Kurds migrated from Turanic Central Asia in the past.
+During the 1920s and 1930s, merchants were fined separately for every word of Kurdish they used.
 In school, students were punished if they were caught speaking Kurdish and during the 1960s Turkish language boarding schools were established in order to separate the students from their Kurdish relatives and Turkify the Kurdish population.